Birding Tour Australia: Northern Territory - Top End Birding

 ACCOMMODATION

-This birding tour of the Top End of the Northern Territory stays in comfortable accommodation throughout.
+This birding tour of the Top End of the Northern Territory stays in comfortable accommodation throughout (possibly with the exception of when we are in the more remote Timber Creek and Victoria River areas).
 All accommodation has private bathrooms.
 Once we leave Darwin, we will be staying in remote areas and we will eat most of our meals (particularly breakfasts and dinners) at our accommodations, which have restaurants.

 In Darwin, we will stay at a comfortable resort on the edge of the city in the northern suburbs, just a short drive from Darwin International Airport and close to some great birding areas and beaches.
 The resort has stylish accommodations with air conditioning, a private bathroom, free Wi-Fi, two saltwater swimming pools, and an on-site restaurant and bar.
 We will stay here for the first two nights of the tour, and if you plan to arrive ahead of the tour (or need to stay after your tour has finished due to flight schedules, etc.), we recommend staying here and can help make bookings subject to availability.